Quark spectral functions from spectra of mesons and vice versa: Truncation of SDEs system

-In this report we do not solve the gluonic spectral DSE (in which way we get rid of the ghost kernels) and in order to reduce the number of numerical integration in our study we have used a simplified (UV finite) fit for the gluonic spectral function \be \rho_T(o)=-\delta(o-m_g^2)+\delta(o-\Lambda^2) \ee with $m_g=0.6 GeV$ and $\Lambda=2 GeV$ as found in \cite{s2}.
-The extension of the study \cite{s2} to more realistic system of QCD DSEs is undergoing.
-The parameters $N(\xi)$ as well as the gauge parameter $\xi$ were varied to find the solution which complies with \
+In the Landau gauge, the function $\rho_T$ would provide the effective QCD charge, which falls as $ln^{-1}[Q/\Lambda_{QCD}]$ .
+Although results already exist for heavy quarks in this approximation, solving the associated coupled DSE for the spectral function and BSE for mesons is extremely difficult.
+In this report, we do not solve the gluonic spectral DSE or use a running charge in order to reduce the number of numerical integrations.
+Instead, we have used a simplified foolowing fit for the spectral function \be \rho_T(o)=-\delta(o-m_g^2)+\delta(o-\Lambda^2) \, , \ee with $m_g=0.6 GeV$ and $\Lambda=2 GeV$ as found in \cite{s2}.
+Let us mention here, that the undergoing Landau gauge study, which uses more realistic running coupling, lifts the gluonic scales $m_g$ and $\Lambda$ significantly $m_g\simeq 1.5 GeV$, being thus very close to original estimate \cite{CO1982} for the gluonic mass scale.